chnm/mathhumanist-website/content/_index.md

 title: Mathematical Humanists
 ---

-Welcome to the homepage for the *Mathematical Humanists* project, brought to you by the Roy Rosenzweig Center for History at New Media at George Mason University and the University of California-Los Angeles, with funding from the National Endowment for the Humanities.
+Welcome to the homepage for the _Mathematical Humanists_ project, brought to you by the Roy Rosenzweig Center for History at New Media at George Mason University and the University of California-Los Angeles, with funding from the National Endowment for the Humanities.

 Mathematical Humanists is offering a series of workshops on the mathematics that underpins common Digital Humanities (DH) methods.
 These will be a combination of in-person and online workshops.
-See our planned schedule below, as well as descriptions of the workshops, then check out our [Call for Participants](/cfp/) for the first two workshops.
+See our planned schedule below, as well as descriptions of the workshops.

 <details class="border border-gray-300 rounded-md p-4 mb-4">
 <summary class="font-bold text-lg text-ucla-blue cursor-pointer">Subscribe to our listserv</summary>